-ARL stakeholder's engagement process comprises of identification of material issues relevant to the society, economy, environment and their analogous impacts on its partners & ARL's business.
+ARL stakeholder's engagement process comprises of identification of material issues relevant to the Environmental, Social & Governance (ESG) and their analogous impacts on its partners & ARL's business.
 Stakeholders having similar interests & needs are grouped together.
 ARL strategy is always inclined towards its firm commitment for doing fair business following its core values and involving its stakeholders at all forums.
-Through a cyclic feedback mechanism, ARL is providing equal growth opportunities to all.
+Through a cyclic approach, ARL is providing equal growth opportunities to all.
 This approach helps in creating & promoting synergetic relationships with our valued stakeholders and to meet their expectations proficiently.